rozbb/draft-waict-transparency/draft-waict-transparency.md

 The transparency service fetches the file.
 If the transparency service does not already have the domain, it:

 1 Creates a leaf with prefix given by `$domain`
-1. Sets the value of the leaf equal to an `Entry`, with `chain_hash`, `site_hist_size`, `asset_host_url`, `expiry`, and `enforce` equal to the given values, and with all extension keys set to the given keys, and `value_hash` set to `SHA256(value)` for each entry.
-It also sets the `time_created` value to the current time in Unix seconds.
+1. Sets the value of the leaf equal to an `EntryWithCtx`, with `chain_hash`, `site_hist_size`, `asset_host_url`, `expiry`, and `enforce` equal to the given values, and with all extension keys set to the given keys, and `value_hash` set to `SHA256(0x04 || value)` for each entry.
+It also sets the `epoch_created` value to the current prefix tree root.
 (TODO: settle on epoch-created vs time-created)
 1. Computes a new prefix root given the new leaf
 1. Gets cosignatures on the prefix root
 1. Computes an inclusion proof of the leaf in the new prefix tree
 1. Returns a struct of the form
 ```
 struct {
-  u8 leaf_hash[32],
-  u8 prefix_root[32],
+  EntryWithCtxt entry,
   PrefixInclusionProof inc_proof,
-  Signature sigs[16],
+  u8 signed_prefix[1..2^24]
 } WaictEnrollmentResponse
 ```
-The transparency service MAY batch additions to the tree.
-Batch updates are discussed in TODO.
+where `signed_prefix` is a signed note.

+(TODO: consider how to deal with longer latency on enrollments.
+Should you get a timestamp for when the next epoch lands, or should your connection just hang until it comes)

 If the transparency service already has this domain, then it checks if the file is the special unenrollment form and deletes the corresponding leaf if so.
 If it is not the special unenrollment form, then the transparency service updates its `asset_host` and `expiry` fields with the provided ones.
 It also updates the `enforce` field with the provided one if the provided one is `true`.
 (TODO: and what about extensions? shouldn't updates in those be transparent?)

-Note: the `time_created` value in a dictionary entry MUST NOT change for as long as that entry exists.
+Note: the `epoch_created` value in a dictionary entry MUST NOT change for as long as that entry exists.
 The only time it may change is on deletion of that leaf.

 ### Append to chain